New York Medicaid for Seniors & Long-Term Care

 CDPAP: New York lets you hire and direct your own home care worker

 The Consumer Directed Personal Assistance Program (CDPAP) is one of the most notable features of New York's Medicaid long-term care system.
-CDPAP allows Medicaid-eligible individuals who need home care to hire, train, and direct their own personal assistant.
-That personal assistant can be a friend, neighbor, or almost any family member — the only exclusions are the enrollee's spouse and the parent of a CDPAP consumer under age 21.
+CDPAP allows Medicaid-eligible individuals who need home care to hire, train, and direct their own personal assistant — a friend, neighbor, or almost any family member, with the only exclusions being the enrollee's spouse and the parent of a CDPAP consumer under age 21.

 MLTC plans also coordinate Medicare benefits for dual eligibles, meaning one plan handles both Medicare and Medicaid long-term care coordination for enrolled members.